litherum/gpuweb/design/ShaderLanguageFAQ.md

 This is also expressed as "the last thing I need is another shader language".
 (See https://xkcd.com/927/)

-For developers invested in the SPIR-V ecosystem for Vulkan and OpenGL, the key will be convertibility between WGSL and SPIR-V.
-For shaders that only use WebGPU features, WebGPU Community Group members expect to develop tooling to faithfully convert between WGSL and "Shader" SPIR-V.
-By "faithful", we mean that all salient properties of a shader should be preserved by a round trip conversion between the two ways of writing the shader: e.g. it should retain its semantics and its performance characteristics.
+The WebGPU Community Group itself is not working on any compilers or other tooling which produce WGSL.
+However, WGSL is designed to be a faithful compilation target for all popular shading languages which use WebGPU's feature set.

-Furthermore, those WebGPU Community Group members plan to add an option to existing mainstream SPIR-V compilers to emit WGSL directly.
+For developers invested in the SPIR-V ecosystem for Vulkan and OpenGL, certain WebGPU Community Group members plan to add an option to existing mainstream SPIR-V compilers to emit WGSL directly.

-We expect other SPIR-V tooling (e.g. fuzzers, optimizers) can be reused, via the addition of a conversion step between WGSL and SPIR-V at their I/O boundaries.
+For developers invested in HLSL for DirectX or Metal Shading Language for Metal, the WebGPU Community Group welcomes the community to create new compilers or extend existing tools to produce WGSL.

+WGSL is a new language.
+We expect WGSL's ecosystem will grow as the language becomes more mature.